musket-dev/cicd-images/README.md

 ##### Notes
 * Versions available are listed [here](https://hub.docker.com/_/python/).
 The downloaded python image version will be as follows: python:${PYTHON_VERSION}-slim-stretch
 * For use as a base image for robot regression frameworks.
+  1. pip freeze > requirements.txt in regression project folder
+  2. Add this instruction to your regression Dockerfile
+      ```
+      COPY requirements.txt ./
+      RUN pip install -r requirements.txt
+      ```
+      Or just just mount requirements.txt to container and configure `"#!/bin/bash pip install -r requirements.txt; exec "$@"` as your entrypoint.

 ## Other Uses